Dellinka/BSY-Black-Gate/README.md

 Each bot has predefined post with these headings (SAME ORDER AND ### HEADINGS!)
 - Level of cuteness = status code (success, error, reset) for checking if command was completed successfully
 - Level of fluffiness = specified command
-- Interesting links = for sending small string data
-- Image = for sending larger data
+- Interesting links = for sending encrypted data (Originally the idea was to send longer/all responses from bot using image with data embedded at the end.
+However I found out that Gist API does not support binary data)

 ## IMPORTANT